Mitsui family: Edo period

 Takatoshi moved to Edo at the age of 14, and became the manager of his elder brother Toshitsugu's kimono store.
 In 1674, he established the Echigoya Drapery, which later became the head company of the Mitsukoshi retail shopping chain.
 In contrast to most drapery merchants, who catered to feudal houses and wealthy merchants, trading on credit with no fixed prices, Takatoshi introduced an innovatory system of cash based purchase based on fixed prices for wares and targeted consumers in the emerging middle class.
 He subsequently started a money exchange in 1683, with a new system for inter-city loans: he extended the family business by opening an outlet in Osaka, and was appointed official purveyor of dry goods to the Tokugawa shogunate in 1687.
 In 1686, he relocated the headquarters of the family business from Matsusaka to Kyoto.

 In 1691 the Mitsuis were officially chartered as merchants of the Tokugawa shogunate, which ruled during that time.
 Three years later the family members set up their first constitution, which included details about the amount of property due to each branch as well as the duties of the family council, a periodical assembly that controlled business and other personal matters.

 Meiji era

 After the Meiji Restoration, the family switched allegiance to the Meiji government.
 In 1909, a Mitsui controlled holding company took over the business, with Mitsui thus becoming a zaibatsu of more than 150 companies operating financial, industrial and commercial industries.

 Modern times

 Today the Mitsui Group counts dozens of multinational companies in fields such as trade, banking, shipping, construction, mining, oil and gas, insurance, chemicals and real estate development.
-The three main branches are:
+The main branches are: